 Cone Density

-The average cone density, average coefficient of variation (CoV) of cone density, repeatability and percent repeatability are reported in Table 2.
+The average cone density, average coefficient of variation (CoV) of cone density, repeatability, and percent repeatability are reported in Table 2.
 Average cone density was inversely correlated to the distance from the fovea and ranged from 16,784 cones/mm2 at 0 degrees to 12,895 cones/mm2 at 5.66 degrees, which are significantly lower than those described in normal subjects using similar methods8.
 Average CoV between imaging sessions in subjects with RP range from 522 cones/mm2 to 597 cones/mm2 (3.93% to 4.25%), which is similar to findings in normal subjects8.
 Repeatability ranges from 2,464 cones/mm2 to 3,593 cones/mm2 and percent repeatability ranges from 14.74% to 16.38%, which are all similar to values observed in normal subjects8.

 Cone Location Similarity